 On completion of the application for the national police check, they will get a copy (softcopy) sent to their email address provided.

 Getting the certification can take longer if there is a need for a second look or ‘manual review’ by Australian police agencies.
 Australian police agencies can withhold a certification for a period (usually 3-16 working days) if there is correlation between information on an applicant's profile and someone else in the country with a similar name on the national criminal history database.

-Lastly, most organisations will require a National Criminal History Check, as a proactive and diligent means to protect their brand image.
+Lastly, most organisations will require a Nationally Coordinated Criminal History Check, as a proactive and diligent means to protect their brand image.
 You should confirm from the organisation if they require one for your application.